 Just remember to always be “A-Peeling” and always keep the Lord as your “Main Squeeze”

 But wait!
 There’s more… P.I.C.C. will be hitting the trails again to help those in need.
-We are asking our friends for prayers and financial gifts of support in order to meet the needs.
-Harvest-time our goal is to be ready to impact souls for the sake of the Gospel.
-We would like to give small practical gifts with the scriptures, the Words of Life, inside every one.
+We are asking our friends for prayers and financial gifts of support in order to meet the needs of others less fortunate and the hurting.
+We have all been impacted by loss and grief over friends and loved ones during these two years of the pandemic.
+Our goal during this phase is to reach those hurting from sudden loss and unexpected events that have shaken and devastated lives.
+This is the time the Body of Christ, the Church, readies itself to impact souls for the sake of the Gospel.
+Looking back should help us to remember how we made it through.
+During the course of this year, we would like to give small practical gifts with the scriptures, the Words of Life, to everyone.
+We cannot do this without you.
 Giving is easy on every page.
 Just look for the Donate Button.
 We Are the People In Charge of Change.

-P.I.C.C., Inc. is in its sixth year.
+P.I.C.C., Inc. is now entering its seventh year.
 We began as a blog and have now become a nonprofit organization.
-Our Campaign for 2021 is – PHASE VI – Let’s Lead the Charge – Making the Connection!
-Please consider a gift to support our efforts to continue being A Beacon of Hope to Inspire, Encourage, Inform, and Engage others in acts of kindness.
+Our Campaign for 2022 is – PHASE VII -A Year to Review, Remember, and Reflect Please consider a gift to support our efforts to continue being A Beacon of Hope to Inspire, Encourage, Inform, and Engage others in acts of kindness.
 Our sister blog is http://www.smallchange-hugeprofits.com